GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part01.rst

 .. note::

-    Note that we do not allow assigning a float value to an int variable nor an int value to a float variable.
-I may lift this restriction in the future.
+    It is not allowed to assign a float value to an int variable nor an int value to a float variable.
+This restriction may be lifted in the future.

 For instance, the following tiny program is annotated with the changes in its state.